 Ellen, who later married Thomas Legh, died at the age of 19 after giving birth to their only child Ellen Jane.

-Once the Salesians left the Hall in 1986, and moved to Savio House in Bollington village, work commenced to create what Shrigley Hall is today.
-In 1989 the doors of Shrigley opened for the first time as a hotel, spa and golf resort, with extensive wedding and conference facilities.
+Once the Salesians left the Hall in 1986 and moved to Savio House in Bollington village, work commenced creating what Shrigley Hall is today.
+In 1989 the doors of Shrigley opened for the first time as a hotel, spa and golf resort with an extensive wedding and conference facilities.